anthonyagudelox3/SenID-1/README.md

 ## Contributing

 We encourage and welcome contributions from the community.
 If you'd like to contribute to the SenID project, please feel free to fork the repository, create a new branch, and submit a pull request with your proposed changes.

+## Further Improvements

+We are currently working on creating a feature-based DNN.
+When finsihed, it will be updated along with the rest of the code.